Japan is an earthquake-prone country. Be prepared and don't panic when it happens!

 When you leave the car to evacuate on foot, leave the key in the car and the doors unlocked.

-Try to collect accurate information by yourself until the confusion calms down.
+Try to collect accurate information by yourself until the confusion calms down in your area.
 Listen to the news on TV and radio to stay correctly informed.
 After a major earthquake, it is possible to be misinformed owing to rumors and hearsay.

 It is known that people who use their car as a shelter after a disaster may suffer from a condition known as economy-class syndrome (deep-vein thrombosis).
 It is important to evacuate to a designated shelter according to the local authority's directions.

 If a major earthquake happens while you are away from home, you may have to walk to return home, as public transport such as trains or buses may not be available.
-To assist those who need to walk home during such time, the Tokyo Metropolitan Government has designated 16 major roads and convenience stores, family restaurants, existing public high schools and gas stations around these roads serving as "aid stations" to provide water, restrooms and necessary information as "aid routes" and "aid stations," respectively.
+To assist those who need to walk home during such time, the Tokyo Metropolitan Government has designated 16 major roads as “aid roads”, with convenience stores, family restaurants, public high schools and gas stations around these roads serving as "aid stations" to provide water, restrooms and necessary information.

 The "Emergency Message Dial" service allows a person in an earthquake-damaged area to record his/her own message, which can be retrieved by others who wish to know the whereabouts of that person.
 This is a temporary service and NTT will announce the beginning of the service on TV and radio.
 It also features a service that uses mobile phones and the Internet to ascertain the safety of those in the area of the disaster.